per1234/EtherEvent/README.md

 - Rename the folder EtherEvent
 - Move the folder to your arduino sketchbook\libraries folder
 - Repeat this process with the other required libraries
-- If you want to use the senderIP() function then you must modify the arduino Ethernet library using these instructions: http://forum.arduino.cc/index.php?topic=82416.0 and set the library configuration parameter as explained below.
+- If you want to use the senderIP() function then you must install the modified Ethernet library: http://github.com/per1234/Ethernet
 - EtherEvent library configuration parameters(EtherEvent.cpp) - there are a few flags that can be set in the library code to enable extra features.
   - Entropy library - uncomment the line  //#include "Entropy.h"
-  - Debug - set #define DEBUG 1 to get debug output in the serial monitor, this will slow down communication.
+  - Debug - set #define DEBUG true to get debug output in the serial monitor, this will slow down communication.
-  - senderIP() function enable - if you have the modified Arduino Ethernet library then you can enable use of the EtherEvent senderIP() function via the `SENDERIP_ENABLE` flag
   - Truly random cookie - A higher level of security can be achieved at the cost of slower receipt of events via availableEvent() by enabling the `RANDOM_COOKIE` flag
 - Restart the Arduino IDE
 - File>Examples>etherEventExample